KonduitAI/konduit-serving-docs/examples/java/dl4j_java.md

 ---
 description: >-
-  This documents illustrates how to create Konduit Serving configurations with the Java SDK:
+  This document illustrates how to create Konduit Serving configurations with the Java SDK:

 ---